msievenpiper/msievenpiper/README.md

 ### Hi there 👋 Take a look around

-- 🏢 Currently working as a full stack developer in the medical industry
+- 🏢 Currently working as a full stack developer in the tech industry
-- 🎓 1st class Software engineer graduate 2017
+- 🎓 Senior FE software engineer
 - 🎉 Part of the winning team for the [TMForum Open Hack Nice 2017](https://www.tmforum.org/open-hack/)
-- 📚 Looking to learn reactjs, android app development and docker

 ---